AdamBreeze1/multinational-retail-data-centralisation103/README.md

 1. Upload the data to a central PostgeSQL database.
 1. Use SQL to correct the data types.
 1. Link the tables together with the central orders_table by setting the primary and foreign keys.
+1. Query the data to answer questions from the boss to give up-to-date information on the sales data.

+## What I Have Learned
+This project has helped me develop Data Engineering skills through real-world practical applications such as:
+- Creating data pipelines from a variety of sources.
+- Cleaning data through Python functions.
+- Developing a star based database schema with and correcting data types.
+- Write SQL queries that provide up to date information.

 ## Installation Instructions
 Copy the repository from the GitHub page